Service Detail

 We coordinate this work as a general contractor, which means preconstruction, civil readiness, shell progress, trade interfaces, and turnover are tied to the same project logic.
 That keeps scope from fragmenting once the field team is under schedule pressure.

-• Interior demolition, MEP coordination, and finish sequencing for office programs
+• Interior demolition, MEP coordination, and finish sequencing for corporate office programs in Beaumont's Golden Triangle business market

-• Closeout support tied to move-in, technology, and turnover readiness
+• Closeout support tied to move-in, technology integration, and turnover readiness for petrochemical, healthcare, and professional office users

 Delivery Process